zerospiel/docs/docs/admin/clusters/cluster-ipam.md

 ## 2. Define a `ClusterIPAMClaim`

 The `ClusterIPAMClaim` resource reserves the required IP address space for the cluster.
-Each network segment—node, cluster, and external—can be defined using either a `cidr` or a static list of `ipaddresses`.
+Node network segment can be defined using either a `cidr` or a static list of `ipAddresses`.

 ```yaml
 apiVersion: k0rdent.mirantis.com/v1alpha1